 Solar Makes Strong Case In Senate Tax Debate

 For the first time in decades, Congress appears serious about tackling the issue of comprehensive tax reform.
-But for the solar industry, there’s a real risk that some members of Congress will try to eliminate all renewable energy tax credits in order to reduce corporate tax rates--and that could roll back the tremendous progress solar has made in recent years.
+But for the solar industry, there’s a real risk is that some members of Congress will try to eliminate all renewable energy tax credits in order to reduce corporate tax rates--and that could roll back the tremendous progress solar has made in recent years.

 As part of their effort to advance tax reform legislation, Senate Finance Committee Chairman Max Baucus (D-MT) and Ranking Republican Orrin Hatch (R-UT) told their fellow Senators to assume their favorite tax provision, like the solar investment tax credit (ITC), was dead unless they could generate sufficient support among Senators to keep it in the federal tax code.
 And the Senate tax leaders gave their colleagues until July 26 to submit letters to the Finance Committee expressing their support for various tax provisions.